How to Pay Yourself as a Small Business Owner

 How much do you need to earn?

-You can’t be expected to live without earning an income.
-Hannah Smolinski, CEO of Clara CFO Group, recommended paying yourself consistently, at least monthly.
+You can’t be expected to live without earning an income — certified public accountant Hannah Smolinski recommended paying yourself consistently, at least monthly.

 “What do you need to cover your personal expenses?” she said.
 “If your business is your only source of income, you need to figure out exactly what number that is that you need to be taking home on a monthly basis.”